The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 My taxes were kind.

-In February 2013, I worked on my 2012 taxes, and because student loan interest was tax-deductible (at that time), I found out I was getting a nice chunk of change back.
+In February 2013, I worked on my 2012 taxes, and since student loan interest was tax-deductible at the time, I discovered I was getting a nice chunk of change back.

 As Jean-Ralphio Saperstein of Pawnee, IN, would say, I was flush with cash (Parks & Recreation reference).